mli/deepnumpy-doc/guide/crash-course/2-nn.md

 <!--Mention the tuple option for kernel and stride as an exercise for the reader?
 Or leave it out as too much info for now?-->

-The usage of `nn.Sequential` is similar to `nn.Dense`.
+Using `nn.Sequential` is similar to `nn.Dense`.
 In fact, both of them are subclasses of `nn.Block`.
-The following codes show how to initialize the weights and run the forward pass.
+Use the following code to initialize the weights and run the forward pass.

 ```{.python .input}
 net.initialize()